Residents and tourists of Florida have been in a state of emergency and fear for…

 Latest Storm Updates

-What’s remarkable is that Tropical Storm Isaias is already the 9th major Atlantic storm of 2020 so far, and the earliest “I” storm in history.
+What’s remarkable is that Tropical Storm Eta is already the 28th major Atlantic storm of 2020 so far, setting a record.
+That being said, Florida has been fortunate to not .
 We’ll have more on that below.

 In the meantime, make sure to check the National Hurricane Center for the latest updates on any tropical storms or hurricane that form in the Atlantic over the next few weeks and months.